πŸ”How It Works

 Wallet Address

-The wallet that signed the challenge
+The wallet that completed the verification

 Legal Entity